 The Radiography major prepares the student to become a registered radiographer (radiologic technologist), serving a vital role as a highly skilled technical assistant to the radiologist.
-Students receive their training on campus and in the radiology departments of affiliate hospitals.
-The departments of radiology are equipped with state-of-the-art radiographic equipment.
-On campus, students practice their newly acquired diagnostic imaging skills in a modern radiographic laboratory and learning center under the direct supervision of qualified staff.
-Course work prepares the student to sit for the American Registry of Radiologic Technologists' (AART) examination.
-As a registered radiographer, the graduate will join other allied health professionals educated and experienced in the latest technical procedures requiring the use of X-rays and other imaging modalities for the diagnosis of medical conditions.
+Students receive their training on campus and in the radiology departments of affiliate hospitals, equipped with state-of-the-art radiographic equipment.
+Students practice their newly acquired diagnostic imaging skills in a modern radiographic laboratory and learning center under the direct supervision of qualified staff.
+Coursework prepares the student to sit for the American Registry of Radiologic Technologists' examination.
+As a registered radiographer, the graduate will join other allied health professionals educated and experienced in the latest technical procedures requiring the use of x-rays and other imaging modalities for the diagnosis of medical conditions.

-Clinical radiographer in acute health care settings, physician/surgeon offices, specialty clinics, armed services.
+Clinical radiographer in acute healthcare settings, physician/surgeon offices, specialty clinics, armed services and medical imaging centers.

 Recommended High School Subjects